What Is Piston Slap? Here’s What It Is And If You Should Worry

 car technician holding the wrench

-There’s only one way to fix piston slap: with an engine rebuild.
+There’s only one way to remedy piston slap: with a complete engine overhaul.

-First, a mechanic should do a compression test (which is utterly necessary and will come at an additional charge to you).
+First, a mechanic should do a compression test (which is absolutely essential and will come at an extra charge to you).

 It may be identified that the cylinder walls are bored out beyond repair (more likely in aluminum than iron engines).
-This extra worn-down space tends to develop near TDC.
-Therefore, the block is reasonably useless, and you’ll need an entirely new motor or car.
+This extreme worn-down space tends to develop near TDC.
+Therefore, the block is relatively useless, and you’ll need a completely new engine or car.

 The problem of piston slap is often confined to the piston and piston rings.
 Piston rings fit around the piston to seal it against the cylinder wall.
 They also contain a meticulously crafted gap.

 Piston slap is often confined to one cylinder.
-To fix it, you’ll need an engine rebuild, including a replacement set of pistons and piston rings.
-If the block has been damaged, the engine should be condemned and sold for scrap.
+To repair it, you’ll need an engine rebuild, including a replacement set of pistons and piston rings.
+If the block has been damaged, the engine should be condemned and sold for salvage.

 Will Piston Slap Damage My Engine?